-- (a) Dismissal Grievances; - (b) Reclassification upward grievances (Article 48, Section 4(A); - (c) Multi-university grievances (grievances involving employees in more than one University-Article 18, Section 4). - grievances alleging a violation of Article 36 Sick Leave, Section 9, Family Medical Leave Act (FMLA) will be submitted in writing within thirty (30) calendar days of the date the grievant or the Union knows or by reasonable diligence should have known of the alleged grievance, directly to the University President or designee as defined or used in this Section.
+- (a) Dismissal Grievances; - (b) Reclassification upward grievances (Article 48, Section 4(A);

+(c) Multi-university grievances (grievances involving employees in more than one University-Article 18, Section 4).

+(C) Family Medical Leave Act/Oregon Family Leave Act Grievances.
+Any grievances alleging a violation of Article 36 - Sick Leave, Section 9, Family Medical Leave Act (FMLA) will be submitted in writing within thirty (30) calendar days of the date the grievant or the Union knows or by reasonable diligence should have known of the alleged grievance, directly to the University President or designee as defined or used in this Section.
 A copy of the grievance shall be sent concurrently to the USSE's Director of Labor Relations Services, or successor.
 The University President or designee shall respond within thirty (30) calendar days after receipt of the grievance.
 All unresolved FMLA grievances may be submitted by the Union or the grievant to the U. S. Department of Labor if not already so filed.
-All unresolved OFLA grievances may be submitted by the Union or the grievant to the Oregon Bureau of Labor and Industries (BOLI) if not already so filed.
-However, such grievances shall not be subject to arbitration under this Agreement.
+All unresolved OFLA grievances may be submitted by the Union or the grievance shall not be subject to arbitration under this Agreement.
 Nothing in this Article shall preclude an employee from filing a complaint with BOLI or the U.S. Department of Labor at any time.